-Special Efforts to Prepare Children for Kindergarten: Children transitioning to kindergarten from our Center-Based program option are in classrooms with a certified teacher, via a partnership with the local LEA, and the focus of the training for teachers from the partnership is to ensure the skills (cognitive and social-emotional) needed for kindergarten are present and acquired in the activities that the children participate in.
+Special Efforts to Prepare Children for Kindergarten: Children transitioning to kindergarten from our Center-Based program option are in classrooms with a certified teacher, via a partnership with the local LEA.
+The focus of the training for teachers from the partnership is to ensure the skills (cognitive and social-emotional) needed for kindergarten are present and acquired in the activities that the children participate in.

-Each child receives regular developmental assessments utilizing the Teaching Strategies GOLD/COR Advantage assessment tool, which regularly evaluates each individual's progression regarding academic, fine and gross motor, and social emotional growth based on expectations for their age.
+Each child receives regular

+developmental assessments utilizing the Teaching Strategies GOLD/COR Advantage assessment tool, which regularly evaluates each individual's progression regarding academic, fine and gross motor, and social emotional growth based on expectations for their age.
 Teaching Strategies GOLD is utilized throughout the City of Chicago as a respected tool to accurately analyze a child's preparedness for entering kindergarten based on whether they are "meeting" or "exceeding" expectations for their age level; COR Advantage is used because of its particular applicability and utility in home-based settings.
 Teachers and Parent Educators complete checkpoints three times a year to review each child's progression and utilize the information to engage parents in the child's learning and set individual learning goals for each child based on their strengths and areas of concentration.
-The final/spring 2020 checkpoint (May 2020) was disrupted by the COVID-19 pandemic, but all other checkpoints during 2020 were successfully completed and indicated that, although there were definitely challenges, children were still making progress developmentally.
+Checkpoint data collected throughout the year (November, February, and May) indicated that children were making significant progress developmentally.

-Transition Activities to Promote Kindergarten Readiness: : For children with special needs, in the past, we have worked with local schools to ensure that the parent and child have visited the school and classroom they will be placed in the fall.
+Transition Activities to Promote Kindergarten Readiness: For children with special needs, in the past, we have worked with local schools to ensure that the parent and child have visited the school and classroom they will be placed in the fall.
 When possible, the Head Start teacher, Disabilities/Wellness Promotion Coordinator and/or Family Development Specialist will visit the new school, as well.
 For all children, a file with their most recent screenings is provided to the parents to take to the new school.
 The 2020-2021 school year started off very differently for children transitioning to Kindergarten, with the Chicago Public Schools starting out the year with fully remote/virtual learning.
 The challenges surrounding virtual learning for kindergarten students were immense, not only for children served by Casa Central, but for children across the City of Chicago.
 Our program worked with families of transitioning children to ensure they had resources for affordable Wi-Fi and laptops or other devices for their children to use upon beginning virtual Kindergarten in the fall of 2020.
 We provided hands-on technical support and assistance for families throughout the course of our time working with them remotely, increasing everyone's comfort levels with virtual service delivery platforms.

-Other special gatherings and activities: Each program option hosted activities designed for parents and children, including mostly virtual events due to the COVID-19 pandemic, including male involvement activities; literacy events; and seasonal celebrations.
-Each program option also celebrated children's transitions from Early Head Start to Head Start and Head Start to Kindergarten in August of 2020 with "drive-through" transition celebrations, in accordance with all COVID-related safety protocol.
+Other special gatherings or activities: Each program option hosted activities designed for parents and children, including mostly virtual events due to the COVID-19 pandemic, including male involvement activities; literacy events; and seasonal celebrations.
+Each program option also celebrated children's transitions from Early Head Start to Head Start and Head Start to Kindergarten in August of 2021 with outdoor transition celebrations, in accordance with all COVID-related safety protocol.